 Defendants who have been charged with felonies do not enter a plea at their first appearance.
 Instead, a few other steps come first:

 - At the preliminary hearing, the court reviews the evidence to determine whether there is probable cause to believe the defendant could be guilty, and therefore, to continue with the case.
+It is the duty of the prosecutor to present any evidence that would support a finding of probable cause from the judge.
+However, unlike at trial, the prosecutor does not have to prove their case beyond a reasonable doubt.
+Instead, they must prove that it is more likely than not that the defendant is guilty.
 A preliminary hearing can have one of two outcomes:

 - If there is probable cause, the defendant will be scheduled for arraignment, where he or she will enter a plea.